HeapsIO/heaps/README.md

 - For HashLink: run `haxe -lib hlsdl|hldx [sample]_hl.hxml` then run `hl <sample>.hl` to run (can use both SDL and DirectX libraries)
 - For OpenFL/Lime: run `openfl test windows` into the sample directory -- OpenFL/Lime is not officially supported, we don't accept issues please send pull requests if you make some changes

-Project files for [HaxeDevelop](http://haxedevelop.org) are also generated
+Project files for [HaxeDevelop](http://haxedevelop.org) are also generated.

 ----
 * [Official website](http://heaps.io)